wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-physical-security/includes/environmental-safeguards.md

 ## Climate control

 Climate control is a fundamental component of the critical infrastructure within a datacenter and is utilized to monitor and maintain optimized conditioned spaces for both staff and equipment/hardware.
-Heat-load (as a biproduct of energy consumption) and humidity need to be managed to ensure suitable operational conditions and it is achieved through a means of mechanical intervention.
+Heat-load (as a biproduct of energy consumption) and humidity need to be managed to ensure suitable operational conditions through mechanical intervention.
 Local climate conditions, various regulatory requirements, and constraints will dictate the most efficient way for it to be achieved.

 ## Fire and water damage protection